taurusilver7/insight/server/README.md

 -  nodemailer - javascript email-client
 -  inngest/agent-kit - browser background cron job for ticket

 ## Build

-Add the necessary dependencies to the build.
+Add the necessary dependencies to the build & the necessary running scripts.

 Create database models for user, ticket

+## Learn More

 This project was created using `bun init` in bun v1.2.10.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.